We know that providing personal information is an act of trust and we take that seriously.

 Fulfilling our legal and regulatory obligations

 Many of the ways we manage your energy are based on requirements set out in our Licence and by Ofgem directions and Codes, such as how we set out your annual statement and how we deal with disputes.
-We may also need to comply with court orders, and disclose information to law enforcement agencies.
+We may also need to comply with court orders, and disclose information to law enforcement agencies where we are obliged to do so.

 Adding you to our Priority Services Register with your consent